Wildflowers For All Seasons

 These lists are by no means comprehensive, and Florida is a big state.
 Many of the plants listed in this article may bloom for nine months in South Florida but only a few short weeks in the Panhandle.
 When in doubt, call your county Extension office.
 The Master Gardener volunteers and Extension staff are there to help!

-Note: If Gardening Solutions does not have more information about a species listed below, the link will direct you to the UF/IFAS Electronic Data Information Source or to the UDSA Plant Database, and will open in a new window.
+Note: If Gardening Solutions does not have more information about a species listed below, the link will direct you to other UF/IFAS sources or to the UDSA Plant Database, and will open in a new window.

 Winter Wildflowers (December – February)